openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Definitions

 - **ostree commit**: TODO
-- **ostree deployment**: TODO
+- **ostree deployment**: TODO (Remember, new deployment might include K8s apps not previously running)
-- **Rollback**: booting previous ostree commit due to greenboot assessing system to not be functional
+- **Rollback**: booting older, already running on a device, ostree deployment - either due to greenboot or manual intervention
 - **Upgrade**: running newer version of MicroShift than previously as a result of booting another ostree commit
 - **Downgrade**: running older version of MicroShift than previously as a result of booting another ostree commit, not as part of a Rollback
 - **Backup**: backing up `/var/lib/microshift`
 - **Restore**: restoring `/var/lib/microshift`
-- **Version Metadata**: File residing in MicroShift data dir containing version of MicroShift that successfully started (cluster was healthy)
+- **Version Metadata**: File residing in MicroShift data dir containing version of MicroShift and ID of ostree deployment
 - **MicroShift greenboot healthcheck**: Program verifying the status of MicroShift's cluster

 ### Preface